bryankim1942/Analyzing-the-Effects-of-Soccer-Manager-Sackings-on-Team-Performance/Effects of Managerial Sacking Report.md

 The output above is the wilcoxon test on before and after data sets which consist of the average points earned in 5 games before and after a managerial change.
-Since the p-value shown of `6.084365033589189e-07` is less than the common threshold of $\alpha = 0.05$, we can again conclude that we have statistically significant evidence to reject the null hypothesis, and thus to accept that the average result of games after managerial changes are better (more points).
+Since the p-value shown of `6.084365033589189e-07` is less than the common threshold of `0.05`, we can again conclude that we have statistically significant evidence to reject the null hypothesis, and thus to accept that the average result of games after managerial changes are better (more points).

 ### Conclusion